mattdesl/widget.js/README.md

   img.relative().size(50, 50); //sets "position" to relative, then width and height to (50, 50)
 ```

+Over time this will grow to include some other generic UI elements, like a slider, checkbox, etc. built through JS.

 ## TODO:

 - Use requestAnimationFrame for reading/writing sizes to prevent layout thrashes.